 AUE facilitates student accommodation via a trusted third-party provider.
-AUE students may approach the Office of Student Life for information related to the student residence via the third-party provider.
+AUE students may approach the Student Life and Community Engagement Office for information related to the student residence via the third-party provider.

 Recreational Facilities

 AUE students have access to recreational facilities that engage students in common activities such as video games and other entertainment activities.
 The recreational area is available to all AUE students in the ground floor of block 6.